 In response to this developing need, the VRFA teamed with King County and South King Fire and Rescue to participate in a pilot program - the "Community Medical Technician" (CMT) program.
-Currently in its third year, and now referred to as the "Community Medical Team," the program is having a tremendous impact on the most vulnerable community members.
-The CMT unit is staffed with two full-time firefighters and two full-time social workers, each working a 40 hour work week.
-The CMT receives information from emergency responders through a referral system built into the Agency's EMS reporting tablet.
-This referral process helps technicians and social workers identify community members that need more focused care on underlying issues that create the initial call to 911.
+Currently in its fifth year, and now referred to as "VRFA CARES," the program is having a tremendous impact on the most vulnerable community members.
+CARES consists of two full-time social workers, each working a 40-hour work week.
+The CARES team receives information from emergency responders through a referral system built into the Agency's EMS reporting tablet.
+This referral process helps social workers identify community members that need more focused care on underlying issues that create the initial call to 911.
 This program not only helps the citizens of the communities; it also alleviates building pressure on emergency response resources, increasing the Agency's resource availability.